A Centralized Mechanism to Make Predictions Based on Data From Multiple WSNs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Based on the presented results, it is possible to determine that external information can be used to optimize the WSNs' performance, which is illustrated by the difference in the values of $p$.
+Based on the presented results, it is possible to determine that our mechanism is able to use internal and external information to optimize the WSNs' performance, which is illustrated by the difference in the values of $p$.
 During the tests, we have also noticed that these improvements could be achieved only with data that is not only highly correlated, but there must also be a relation of causation between them.
 In this case, we noticed that changes in temperature led to changes in relative humidity, but the opposite was not necessarily true.
 Therefore, it would be more complex to make good predictions if we tried to predict temperature changes based on relative humidity values.

 Although we made use of real data from existing experiments, we did generic calculations and assumptions that can be extended to numerous scenarios, in order to prove the general idea of this concept.
 We expect that specific knowledge about different scenarios may lead to better results.
 For example, as shown in \cite{Lawrence2005}, when the relative humidity is over $50\%$, it is possible to calculate its value based on information about the temperature only.
 Thus, in a scenario similar to ours, the system could save even more energy by letting the EG calculate the local data based on external information.